 So what do you need to consider to day trade successfully?

 Whether you’re looking for jobs you can do from home, or you want to start day trading as a hobby, follow these seven essentials.

 This is especially important at the beginning.
 You might be interested in s&p 500, mutual funds, bond futures, Nasdaq, Nasdaq futures, blue-chip stocks, equities, or the Dax 30, but to start with focus on only one.
-Get good at making money from one market/security before you branch out.
+Get good at forecasting one market/security before you branch out.
 The other markets will wait for you.